 The Women in Ministry Hub will create an all-female pastoral ministry internship track at Tyndale, with six female students and female mentors annually.
 Students and mentors will participate in a study resulting in recommendations for the development of “pastoral imagination” of female leaders.
 The track will become self-sustaining over the course of the grant, with funding made available for ongoing research and mentorship.

-The New Generations & Multicultural Church Hub will connect with the Tyndale Intercultural Ministry (TIM) Centre to provide accessible non-credit ministerial training for new-to-Canada leaders.
+The New Generations & Multicultural Church Hub will connect with the Tyndale Intercultural Ministries (TIM) Centre to provide accessible non-credit ministerial training for new-to-Canada leaders.
 The Hub will sponsor three larger studies on Diaspora church leaders.
 The grant would also fund a focused study on second-generation Filipino- and Korean-Canadians and complement an earlier study on Chinese-Canadians to provide a pastoral framework for Asian Canadian ministry.
 The TIM Centre, which is a self-funding entity, will provide training and support for this hub by using the same financial model.

 Finally, the Wellness Hub will work with the Tyndale Wellness Centre and provide supervision for six additional interns who are preparing to minister as psychotherapists to low-income, refugee or Indigenous clients in congregational settings.
 Partner churches/stakeholders will be sought to grow clientele and provide support beyond the life of the grant.
 The Hub will also assist a new DMin concentration in Pastoral Thanatology, as well as a Grief and Bereavement Centre.